MicrosoftDocs/learn/learn-pr/azure/build-api-azure-functions/includes/5-app-settings.md

 You're working on an API that connects to a database.
-Your API connects to that database via a database connection string.
+Your API will connect to that database via a database connection string.
 In this module, you'll learn best practices for storing sensitive information like connection strings in an Azure Functions API.

 ## Store connection strings in Azure Functions